ycarowr/ToolsTest/Assets/Scripts/Patterns/StateMachineMB/README.md

-# Push/Pop Generic Finite State Machine in Unity using Monobehavior
+# Push/Pop Generic Finite State Machine in Unity using Monobehaviors

 This is an implementation of an abstract Push/Pop Generic Finite State Machine using the Monobehavior as a base class.